Dynamic modelling and evaluation of preclinical trials in acute leukaemia: Methods

-respectively.
 The statistical methods described in the following can be applied for both models.
-For the remainder of this section, we, therefore, use $\bm{\theta}\in\prod_j^p\Theta_j=\Theta$ as a generic parameter vector with $p\in\mathbb{N}$ components, representing both $\bm{\theta}^{(e)}$ and~$\bm{\theta}^{(l)}$.
-We let $\bm{y}=(y_1,\dots,y_n)$ denote a data set with $n$ measurements taken at time points $0\le t_1\le\dots\le t_n$.
-We introduce maximum likelihood estimation to infer the components of~$\bm{\theta}$ based on a data set~$\bm{y}$.
-In addition, we introduce profile likelihoods to calculate confidence intervals and to investigate parameter identifiability.
-These methods are applied in Sections~\ref{sec:results_simulation} and~\ref{sec:results} to infer the model parameters for simulated scenarios as well as for knockout experiments in PDX models of acute leukaemia.
+For the remainder of this section, we, therefore, use $\bm{\theta}\in\Theta$ as a generic parameter vector, representing both $\bm{\theta}^{(e)}$ and~$\bm{\theta}^{(l)}$.
+We let $\bm{y}=(y_1,\dots,y_n)$ denote a data set with~$n$ measurements taken at time points $0\le t_1\le\dots\le t_n$.
+The measurements of~$\bm{y}$ are assumed to be independent realisations of the random variable~$Y$ from Eq~\eqref{statistics:observable_error} at the respective time points.
+The log-likelihood function for~$\bm{y}$ thus reads